pagkly/Zed/Investopedia3/Understanding the Nuances of Give Up Brokered Trades.md

 Understanding the Nuances of Give Up Brokered Trades
 ## What Is Give Up?

-Give up is a procedure in securities or commodities trading where an [executing broker](https://www.investopedia.com/terms/e/executingbroker.asp) places a trade on behalf of another broker.
+Give up is a procedure in securities or commodities trading where an [[executing broker]](https://www.investopedia.com/terms/e/executingbroker.asp) places a trade on behalf of another broker.
 It is called a "give up" because the broker executing the trade gives up credit for the transaction on the record books.
 A give up usually occurs because a broker cannot place a trade for a client based on other workplace obligations.
-A give up may also happen because the original broker is working on behalf of an [interdealer broker](https://www.investopedia.com/terms/i/inter-dealerbroker.asp) or [prime broker](https://www.investopedia.com/terms/p/primebrokerage.asp).
+A give up may also happen because the original broker is working on behalf of an [[interdealer broker]](https://www.investopedia.com/terms/i/inter-dealerbroker.asp) or [[prime broker]](https://www.investopedia.com/terms/p/primebrokerage.asp).

 ### KEY TAKEAWAYS